 I grew up in beautiful Sonoma, California.
 My father is a self-taught electrical engineer, ham radio operator, mechanic, sailor, and jack-of-all-trades.
 I owe all of my curiosity, mechanical aptitude, and grit to that man.
 I spent much of my younger years going backpacking, sailing the San Fransisco Bay and lakes around Northern CA, practicing Amateur Radio, and learning to weld/fabricate while fixing/modifying a series of older 4X4s (a ’79 IH Scout, a couple of ’85 4Runners, etc.).
 I discovered road cycling and clawhammer banjo around age 18, and devoted myself to riding bikes, playing music, and living a healthier life.
 After several years of community college, I moved to the east coast to attend Warren Wilson College in Asheville, NC.
 I received a BA in Philosophy after my stint, but I figured at the time that my diploma should actually have said “Feminism, Farmwork, and Banjo”.
 I discovered woodworking in the campus woodshop, making myself a walnut and sycamore fretless banjo neck for an old spunover rim…and I was hooked.
 After finishing college in 2009, I found a place where my interests in music, cycling, and community could reach their full potential, and I found an exciting and welcoming community here in Portland, Oregon.
 After several years of woodworking self-study and a year-long internship with Brooks Masten (an excellent Banjo Maker), I attended the Guitar Building and Repair Program at Minnesota Southeast Technical in Red Wing, MN.
 Upon completion of the program in May 2013, I returned to Portland to continue my studies and build a shop.

-Since returning to PDX, I’ve had the pleasure of working with excellent musicians, beautiful vintage instruments, a great repair shop (The 12th Fret), and have built a lovely little shop in Southeast Portland, where I am equipped to build and repair the instruments I love.
-I share the building with two bicycle framebuilders, a printmaker, and another guitarmaker, Nate Wood.
-I keep many irons in the fire, and keep myself very busy.
-I also recently got engaged to my girlfriend of four years.
-Happy times.
+While living in PDX, I had the pleasure of working with excellent musicians, beautiful vintage instruments, a great repair shop (The 12th Fret), and built a lovely little shop in SE Portland.
+I shared the building with two bicycle framebuilders, a printmaker, and another guitarmaker, Nate Wood.
+In 2017, my wife and I relocated to my hometown of Sonoma.

 In my spare time (Ha!), I play old time/early bluegrass music with The Coupe Duet, The Portland Cut-Ups, The Jack Dwyer Band, and other various arrangements.
 I have a weekly Sunday Brunch gig at P’s and Q’s Market with the wonderful violinmaker Jamie Herrmann.
 I also enjoy fixing up old cars.
 Recently, I partially restored a “barn find” 1955 Desoto Firedome, and my Wife and I are slowly restoring the once and future family car, a 1956 Chevrolet 210 Beauville Wagon.
 I mostly get around Portland on a beautiful Trek 790 lugged steel road bike (heavily modified, of course).
 I like old stuff.